aalvarez11/client/README.md

 ### 5. Router

-In this project [React Router](https://reactrouter.com/en/main) is used, specifically version 6.4, as major improvements were made.
+In this lesson [React Router](https://reactrouter.com/en/main) is used, as of version 6.4 major improvements were madek, so it is recommended to use this version or later by the instructor.
 In 6.4+, pages are treated as independent entities so there is less need for a global state.

-#### Setup Router
+#### A. Setup the Router

 To start, add react router by running the following command in the terminal.
 The instructor used version 6.10.0 but mentions that the latest version is fine as well.